How to set up a VPN on any device in 3 simple steps

 2. Choose the right protocol (optional but good to know)

-A VPN protocol is simply the technology the VPN uses to create its secure, encrypted tunnel.
+A VPN protocol is the technology a VPN uses to create its secure tunnel, and it’s different from features like split tunneling.
 Most apps are set to “automatic” by default, which is perfectly fine for beginners.

 My recommendation: If you do want to choose manually, here’s a simple rule of thumb.